This page was created in 2015 and may contain language which is now outdated.

 The Onge’s population suffered a further devastating blow in 2008 when eight Onge men died after drinking an unknown liquid they’d found on the shore.
 It is believed that the Onge thought the liquid was alcohol, which has been introduced to the Onge by settlers.

-Act now to help the Onge
+Act now to support the Onge

 Join the mailing list